 Once a review cycle is triggered by the system, everyone in the company is prompted to complete their performance review on the platform:

 - Direct reports answer questions about what they have achieved since the last review

 - Managers write up their own evaluations of their reports’ performance

-This solution was just what the team at Intruder were looking for to streamline their performance management process and make it more impactful:
+This solution was just what the team at Intruder was looking for to streamline their performance management process and make it more impactful:

 “I’m blown away by how useful Charlie’s Reviews has been.
 It’s enabled some really high-quality conversations within our team that I know just wouldn't have happened otherwise.”
 Chris Wallis, CEO and co-founder at Intruder

 4- Bring all your team’s perks together in one place: how Talent Heroes levelled up their offering at no extra cost